Patrick Cleveland, Founder & Clinical Director

 Founder & Clinical Director

 Greetings!
 I am the founder and clinical director of Daybreak Counseling Center.
-I am a licensed marriage and family therapist and an adjunct professor of psychology at Long Beach City College.
-I first began to study psychology at California State University, Fullerton where I graduated with bachelor's degrees in psychology and philosophy.
-My own struggles in life led me to these areas of study as I began to ask questions as to why I had made certain decisions in younger years and what illusory force was driving these decisions?
+I am a Licensed Marriage and Family Therapist and an Adjunct Professor of Psychology at Long Beach City College.
+I first began to study psychology at California State University, Fullerton where I graduated with bachelor's degrees in both psychology and philosophy.
+My own struggles in life during my teen years led me to these areas of study as I began to ask questions as to why I had made certain decisions and what illusory force was driving these decisions?
 Through encountering and studying psychoanalysis, I was intrigued by Freud’s discovery of the unconscious mind as a potential answer.
 It is my continued fascination with the activity of unconscious mental life and a deep passion to help others with the knowledge I've learned that still drives my work and research to this day.

 I attained a master’s degree in Integral Counseling Psychology from the California Institute of Integral Studies in San Francisco which emphasizes a unique approach of utilizing and integrating both Eastern spirituality and Western psychology to facilitate holistic healing and growth.
 I went on to achieve a second master’s degree in Philosophy as A Way of Life from the University of Liverpool in the United Kingdom.
 My openness to philosophical questions and existential themes is essential to my work as a psychotherapist.
 I am open to discussing any of life's difficult questions, spirituality issues, and existential themes that may be running through your mind.